Last Updated on June 29, 2022 by Angela Vaz

 1. You will start living in the present

-When I separated from my partner after I discovered that he’d been cheating on me, I spent hours, days, and weeks going through every possible scenario of the past.
+When I divorced my ex-husband after I discovered that he’d been cheating on me, I spent hours, days, and weeks going through every possible scenario of the past.

 I could not let go.